ChrisRoach1/Quick-Form/RapidAPI.md

 - Support for fill-in-the-blank, multiple choice, and yes/no questions
 - AI-powered question generation and verification
 - Automatic form description generation
+- POST endpoint for creating forms from text content
+- GET endpoint for retrieving forms by external ID